 Taking part in clinical trials isn’t just for adults – teens, children and even babies can take part too.
 Parents will need to start the conversation about trials when you are younger.
 However, as you get older, it's common for young people to start showing an interest in the science behind developing new treatments.
 You may want to know what's going on, to get involved, and to feel part of the research that's driving the focus for a better future for CF care and treatments.
 You may choose to ask your CF team about trials that are suitable for you.
 And who knows – you may be selected for a trial that changes the future of CF treatment!

-Jade, who is a member of our Youth Advisory Group, wrote and voiced our latest clinical trials video for young people.
-Watch it and find out how you could change the future of cystic fibrosis treatment!
+Young people with CF have also helped us create resources about taking part in clinical trials, specifically for children and teenagers.
+Jade, who is a member of our Youth Advisory Group, wrote and voiced our clinical trials video on this page, explaining how clinical trials work and how you could change the future of CF treatment.
 This video was commended at the British Medical Association's Patient Information Awards in 2019.